Adult Re-Education Fund

 Kevin Storm Memorial Scholarship Endowment Fund

 Kevin may have been born in St. Louis Missouri, but he was a 1975 graduate of Greenfield-Central High School.
-He went on to graduate from Purdue University in 1980 with a degree in Pharmacy.
-The last 17 years of his life he worked as a director and manager for Pharmaceutical Development at GlaxoSmithKline.
-Kevin and his team were instrumental in receiving numerous pharmaceutical patents for the development of medications such as Paxil, Augmentin XR, Bactroban and several others.
+He went on to graduate from Purdue University in 1980 with a degree in pharmacy.
+For the last 17 years of his life, he worked as a director and manager for pharmaceutical development at GlaxoSmithKline.
+Kevin and his team were instrumental in receiving numerous pharmaceutical patents for the development of medications such as Paxil, Augmentin XR, Bactroban, and several others.

 His mother, Thelma Storm Spencer, and brother, David Spencer, started this Memorial Scholarship in his tribute so they could honor his memory and also help provide educational support to graduating seniors of Greenfield-Central High School who wish to further their education at Purdue University.

 Selection will be based on academic achievement, extracurricular activities, community involvement, good moral character, and financial need.
 Preference may be given to students who will study the field of pharmacy.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Lewis F. Strahl Scholarship Endowment Fund

-Mr. Strahl was a life- long resident of the New Palestine community whose ancestors made their home in Hancock County in the early 1800’s.
+Mr. Strahl was a life-long resident of the New Palestine community whose ancestors made their home in Hancock County in the early 1800s.
 He will be remembered for his unique personality and generous heart.
 In 2009, through Lewis Strahl’s planned estate gift, HCCF received his gift of land.
-In his will, Lewis asked that the land be retained by HCCF for ten years and the income generated from crops be divided equally between two endowments: one for New Palestine United Methodist Church and one to create scholarships for students graduating from New Palestine High School.
+In his will, Lewis asked that the land be retained by HCCF for 10 years and the income generated from crops be divided equally between two endowments: one for New Palestine United Methodist Church and one to create scholarships for students graduating from New Palestine High School.

 Through the donation of his gift of farmland to HCCF, income generated grows this endowed fund to provide educational support to graduating students and past graduates of New Palestine High School.

-Applicants must be graduating students or past graduates of New Palestine High School; and plan to pursue a post-secondary education credential.
-See guidebook for a complete list of requirements.
+Applicants must be graduating students or past graduates of New Palestine High School, and plan to pursue a post-secondary education credential.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Chris Sullivan Memorial Music Booster Scholarship Endowment Fund

 Chris was a charming, bright young man who was a senior attending Mt.
 Vernon High School and had a very promising future ahead of him.
-He was the kind of son parents’ dream of having: involved in multiple school activities like Band and Drama Club, member of National Honor Society and he had been a recent finalist for the Lilly Endowment’s Community Scholarship.
-He had a contagious smile and was known for doing the right thing; even in his last moments he was doing the very best he could, swerving to avoid slamming into a car that had pulled out in front of him.
+He was the kind of son parents’ dream of having: involved in multiple school activities like band and drama club, member of National Honor Society, and a finalist for the Lilly Endowment’s Community Scholarship.
+He had a contagious smile and was known for doing the right thing; even in his last moments, he was doing the very best he could, swerving to avoid slamming into a car that had pulled out in front of him.
 This fund was created in his memory, to honor his life, and give others the opportunity to further their education of which Chris Sullivan was looking forward to doing after graduating high school.

 Applicants must be graduating seniors of Mt.
-Vernon High School, have participated in the music program (vocal or instrumental) both semester for all four years of high school, and plan to attend a college, university, or other post-secondary institution as a full-time student.
-See guidebook for a complete list of requirements.
+Vernon High School, have participated in the music program (vocal or instrumental) both semesters for all four years of high school, and plan to attend a college, university, or other post-secondary institution as a full-time student.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.